Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 My comparison of Bangkok vs. Manila

-There's no question that Bangkok wins in terms of infrastructure, and it's arguably a better travel value.
-However, Manila is more accessible to most Westerns due to prevalent English speaking, is slightly less hot, and has particularly interesting colonial architecture.
+There’s no question that Bangkok wins in terms of infrastructure, and it’s arguably a better travel value.
+However, Manila has higher English prevalence, is slightly less hot, and has particularly interesting colonial architecture.
 Both are affordable destinations with almost every amenity you can imagine, including (in)famous nightlife.

 For a closer look, I’ll use some public stats plus my own experience in both cities to offer some insights on their relative size, prices, traffic, and overall quality of life.